 Alumicor's smelting operation at Pietermaritzburg in South Africa has seen steady improvements in safety performance since Realm acquired the operation in 2008.
 Management has instilled a strong safety culture and has implemented safety systems and procedures to ensure that we continue to maintain and improve our work place safety.
-By the end of 2014 the operation has been 843 days reportable incident free and is environmentally fully compliant.
+By end 2015 the operation has been 1,210 days reportable incident free and is environmentally fully compliant.
 Also, Alumicor is required to report on its environmental performance annually to the authorities to comply with legal requirements.
-In addition we conduct independent safety reviews annually.
+In addition independent safety reviews are conducted annually.

 There were no disabling injuries during the year.
 The focus on safety training and monitoring continues.
-The disabling injury frequency rate (DIFR) for the year was 0.0% (0.0% in the prior year).
+The disabling injury frequency rate (DIFR) for the year was 0.0% (0.0% in the prior year) (Figure 5).